-A mark of intelligence is the capacity to select actions that allow an organism to achieve its goals.
-Plants' interaction with their surroundings appears to be meaningful to them in this sense.
-This may be better appraised by the hand of a number of principles imported from ecological psychology (Gibson, 1966; 1979).
-First, the proper unit of ecological analysis is the organism-environment system as a whole, and not the detached organism in itself.
-On the other hand, we should be paying attention to the ecological scale that the interaction takes place at.
-Furthermore, adaptive behavior is to be understood in terms of emergence and self-organization.
-And last, what an organism perceives are affordances, opportunities for behavioral interaction with its surroundings (see Richardson et al., 2008, for elaboration of this set of principles).
+Because the general reader is more familiar with information processing than with ecological models,10 I shall briefly review some of the main tenets of the ecological approach.
+According to ecological psychology, (i) the proper unit of analysis is the organism-environment system as a whole, and not the detached organism in itself; (ii) we should likewise be paying attention to the ecological scale at which the interaction takes place; (iii) adaptive behavior is to be understood in terms of emergence and self-organization; and last, (iv) what an organism perceives are affordances,11 opportunities for behavioral interaction with its surroundings (see Richardson et al. 2008, for elaboration of this set of principles).